-The CPQ is administered to every member of the household aged 15 years and over who has previously completed a person questionnaire.
-The NPQ is administered to every member of the household aged 15 years and over who has not previously completed a person questionnaire.
-Parental consent is sought before interviewing persons aged under 18 years.hhpq states which type of interview was applicable and hgwsli indicates how many weeks have elapsed since the respondent's last interview (if they are completing a CPQ).
+The PQs are administered to every member of the household aged 15 years and over.
+The CPQ is for people who have ever been interviewed before and the NPQ is for those who have never been interviewed before.
+Parental consent is sought before interviewing persons aged under 18 years who are still living with their parents. hhpq states which type of interview was applicable and hgwsli indicates how many weeks have elapsed since the respondent's last interview (if they are completing a CPQ).
 The date the PQ is completed is provided in hhidate.

-The sections of the person questionnaires are shown in Table 1 together with the letter used to identify the section.
+The sections of the person questionnaires are shown in Table 2.2 together with the letter used to identify the section.
 These will help you locate questions on the questionnaires (for example, if you wanted to find questions on education, look in section C of the wave 1 Person Questionnaire and section A of the Continuing Person Questionnaire and New Person Questionnaire from wave 2 onwards).

-The PQ in wave 1 is distinctive from that used in the later waves by collecting biographical data that only needs to be asked once.
+The PQ in wave 1 is distinctive from that used in the later waves as it collected biographical data that only needs to be asked once.
 These questions are spread throughout the survey and include questions about country of birth and language, family background, educational attainment, employment history, and marital history.
 In addition, at later waves further biographical information about visa category for immigrants (wave 4) and parents' education (wave 5) was collected.